terrybrown/brilliantmanagers.info/src/pages/the-guide/measurement/index.md

 The simple aim here is to get to a point where you have an understanding of your current state across all areas.

 ### Self
-Against all the key skills above, the aim is to measure ourselves on a scale of 0-10.
+Against all the key skills listed in the guide, the aim is to measure ourselves on a scale of 0-10.
 * 0   = I have no skills or awareness of this area
 * 10 = I am a recognised expert in this area, and I do not feel I could improve